Skip to main content

 “I was able to become a much more substantial team member on the projects I worked on.
 It was at a time where there weren’t many parasitologists in our company, I suddenly became a resource,” Sue recounted.

-Eventually, Sue was promoted to Clinical Research Manager at Zoetis, bringing her expertise to teams developing antiparasitic drugs that have since been distributed nationwide.
+Eventually, Sue was promoted to Clinical Research Manager at Zoetis.
+In this role, she brought her expertise to teams developing antiparasitic drugs that have since been distributed nationwide.
 She’s worked on Simparica, a flea and tick oral medication for dogs, and Simparica Trio for internal and external parasites and heartworm prevention.
-She’s also contributed to Revolution and Revolution Plus for cats, a topical medication that prevents fleas, ticks, heartworms, and intestinal parasites in cats, and ProHeart 6 and ProHeart 12, long-acting heartworm preventatives for dogs.
+She’s also contributed to Revolution and Revolution Plus for cats, a topical medication that prevents fleas, ticks, heartworms, and intestinal parasites in cats, as well as ProHeart 6 and ProHeart 12, long-acting heartworm preventatives for dogs.

-To get these products through the arduous FDA approval process, Sue designed and led clinical trials to prove their efficacy.
-She designed screens to test target parasites, and used trials to discover molecules like sarolaner, the active ingredient in Simparica.
-Many of the skills she uses for her clinical work were gained in the MPS program, including necropsy, worm recovery/identification and parasite biology, which is something she “uses every day”.
+To get these products through the FDA approval process, Sue designed and led clinical trials to prove their efficacy.
+She designed screens to test target parasites and used trials to discover molecules like sarolaner, the active ingredient in Simparica.
+Many of the skills she uses for her clinical work were gained in the MPS program, including necropsy, worm identification and parasite biology, which is something she “uses every day”.

-Drug developers need to clear several hurdles to prove their medication does what it purports to do, and getting it approved can take years of diligent research.
-Some of Sue’s proudest professional achievements were shepherding these products from discovery of active molecules through regulatory approvals and onto shelves.
+Drug developers need to clear several hurdles to prove their medication does what it purports to do and getting it approved can take years of diligent research.
+Sue’s proudest professional achievement is the role she played in shepherding these products through approvals and onto shelves.